GregK10/GK_722_project/4_PERF_and_plotting_results.md

         theme_classic()
 ```

-As seen in the figure, both strains have similar SSR density throughout their chromosomes.
+As seen in the figure shown in my report document, both strains have similar SSR density throughout their chromosomes.

 I can also filter the rows so that specific SSR repeats lengths are selected.
 Here is an example for repeats that are lengths = 4 for Af293.